-It isn’t enough to just love your product.
-If you sell HR software, but find HR people boring, or petty or bossy, how are you really going to understand their need, anticipate content they’ll find valuable, or otherwise serve them?
-You can’t be genuinely nice to people you don’t like, for very long.
+It isn’t enough just to love your product.
+If you sell HR software but find HR people boring, petty or bossy, how are you really going to understand their needs, anticipate content they’ll find valuable, or otherwise serve them?
+You can’t be genuinely nice to people you don’t like — at least, not for very long.

 This is true for salespeople, but it’s equally true for marketers and advertisers, even product developers and founders or principals.

 Just as you are at risk in your corporate job if you are not happy, you’ll have trouble interfacing with and keeping clients who belong to a demographic you don’t identify with, like, or respect.
 It’s business 101 but often overlooked.

 If you try to market to people you don’t like or empathize with beyond the product, it’s going to affect your branding, messaging, and positioning.
 It’s going to impact the helpful content we’re always talking about here at FlashPointLabs.
 You cannot fake interest in or benevolence toward a group you don’t like, and superstar content comes from empathizing and identifying with your customers.

 So yes, do what you love.
 And make something you – yourself – love, and your customers will love it, too.
 But also make sure you like the people you’ll be serving and interacting with on a daily basis.